wso2/docs-ei/en/micro-integrator/docs/administer-and-observe/working-with-monitoring-dashboard.md

     sh micro-integrator.sh -DenableManagementApi
     ```

--   The CLI tool is enabled for the embedded Micro Integrator in WSO2 Integration Studio by default.
+-   The Management API is enabled for the embedded Micro Integrator in WSO2 Integration Studio by default.

 ## Install and run the dashboard